Aim for a career with astronomical possibilities.

 Physics and Astronomy admission requirements

-- Apply to Physical Sciences and select Physics and Astronomy as your major.
+Apply to Physical Sciences and choose Physics and Astronomy as your major.

 Careers in astronomy

 Physics and Astronomy graduates use their passion for physics and space to pursue careers as aerospace scientists, astronomers, and researchers in theoretical physics, astrophysics, data analysis for space and atmospheric institutes.